Sable/McLab-Web/testplans.md

 #### Bad file failure
 - Try to compile with `readme.txt` as the main file.
 - Compilation failed message should be posted on the terminal.

+#### Argument validation
+- Add an argument
+- For number of rows or colums, input anything other than a positive integer.
+- The input box should turn red.

+_Note: Currently McLab Web does not prevent the user from clicking the `Compile` button if argument validation fails.
+This would be a good feature to add._